 The rainy season in Bali is between December and February and the dry season is between May and September.

-I recommend traveling to Bali during the shoulder season: March/April and October/November.
+I recommend visiting Bali during the shoulder season: March/April and October/November.
 The weather will be great and you won’t have to deal with the crowds.

-I hope you find this guide to 2 weeks in Bali helpful.
-Let me know in the comments if you have any additional questions.
+I hope you find this guide to spending 2 weeks in Bali itinerary helpful.
+Let me know in the comments if you have any questions.